A Idioms

 any number of (someone or something)

-- a sufficiently large number
+- a large number of people or something

 appear out of nowhere